joom/distributed-hash-table/README.md

 # rpc

-A simple remote procedure call implementation.
+A remote procedure call implementation with locks and a view leader.

 ## Installation

 Make sure you have [Stack](http://haskellstack.org) installed.

 Clone the repository and run `stack install`.
-The executable files `rpc-client` and `rpc-server` must now be `~/.local/bin`, which is probably in your path variable.
+The executable files `rpc-client`, `rpc-server`, `rpc-view-leader` must now be `~/.local/bin`, which is probably in your path variable.

 ## Usage